 The demand for healthcare services will continue to increase as our population grows and as we live longer.
 Advances in technology allow healthcare professionals to prevent, diagnose, and manage health and illness better than ever before.
-But that’s creating challenges for society and the healthcare industry itself.
-As a result, healthcare organizations need an ever-increasing workforce with ever-increasing skills.
+But that’s creating challenges for society and the healthcare industry itself, including a demand for an ever-increasing workforce with ever-increasing skills.

 Building the Region’s Talent for Industry Growth